-When it comes to beloved holiday traditions, dazzling twinkling lights are high on the list.
+When it comes to beloved holiday traditions, taking a tour of impressive holiday lights displays with hot chocolate in hand is high on the list.

 Here are some of our favorite places to go to see Christmas light displays throughout the holiday season: